UNSW Library Collection Development Strategy

 Price

-Acquisition of excessively priced resources will require a justification by the selector/requestor.
+Acquisition of excessively priced resources will require a justification by the requestor.
 Alternative funding sources may be required.
 The definition of excessively priced is related to the scholarly publishing market and can include the average cost of resources in the subject area, prohibitive access conditions accompanying the price, and in the case of subscribed resource consideration is given to the trend of expected incremental price increases.

 The above criteria are not comprehensive.